t0mpr1c3/DAKexport/README.md

 The priority is making patterns usable for people with domestic-market knitting machines from brands like Brother and Silver Reed.

-## Tasks
+## Status

 Progress has already been made on decoding the proprietary format (see [DAKimport](https://github.com/t0mpr1c3/DAKimport)).
 There is an initial header of 0xF8 bytes whose important content is known.
-Following that is a block of colour data, one byte per stitch from left to right, top to bottom, whose contents references a panel of colour data.
-This is followed by a second block of stitch data, also one byte per stitch, whose contents are unknown.
+Following that are blocks of run-length encoded colour data whose contents reference a panel of colour data.
+This is followed by blocks of stitch data, encoded in a similar way.
 The raw data are obfuscated to produce a compact binary file.

-A series of experiments will be necessary to discover the stitch codes (Agnes?)
+Tom has written a Python module that can perform and reverse the obfuscation.

-Tom will make a start on a Python module to perform the obfuscation, which should be straightforward as it is simply the reverse of the de-obfuscation done by `DAKimport`.
+Also, the stitch codes have been largely documented with the exception of cable stitches.

 ## Input